department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/background.md

 </figure>
 <br clear="all">

-1. given an id value on the data we are given, we look for the corresponding FHIR Resource with an identifier element equal to that id value.
-Thus the identifier element within our FHIR database is the linkage to original data id value.
-2. When nothing is found, we create a new instance of that clinical resource and populate it with the data we are given.
-Populating the .identifier element with the id of the data we were given.
-3. When one item is found, we compare the data we have with the data we were given.
-If no change, then nothing more is done.
-If there is a difference, then we update our data.
-4. When creating a new instance, or updating an existing instance, create a Provenance instance to track what was imported, from what, to what, when, and given some detail to indicate the translation used.
+1. We do updates based on the .identifier.
+HAPI will find that resource, compare what it has with what we put in the bundle, and NOT do an update if there is no change.
+Thus we rely on HAPI to properly detect changes, so MHV code does not have to.

 ## Entered-in-Error

-Before Production use there must be a permanent solution.
-The solution needs address some update problems (e.g. entered-in-error).
-The following are potential candidates
+As data are removed or marked as entered-in-error on Vista, the MHV often is simply not informed about that object any more.
+With MHV eVault, this was handled by simply purging all PHR data each refresh.
+With FHIR database, we are a step away from the database and thus purging the database is not possible.
+We thus need some way to handle the cases where we previously learned of a resource, but it was then deleted, and we now are no longer told about it.
+The following are potential candidates.
+Wipe-and-Replace was used for atime, but it resulted in a large historic version filling up the FHIR database with no value.

+Now using **Index-Update-and-Delete**, with the exception that Allergies we mark them with entered-in-error as we receive that status from HDR.

 1. **Index-Update-and-Delete**: This model:
    1. pulls current FHIR resource `.identifier` values (use `_elements` [parameter]({{site.data.fhir.path}}search.html#elements) to limit results to just identifiers, id),
-   2. When updating the new VIA feed data, remember the  `.identifier` that were refreshed.
+   2. When updating the new data, remember the  `.identifier` that were refreshed.
    3. At the end, we can know which `.identifier` values were not updated. (most of the time there will be no unrefreshed data)
    4. We can `delete` those that were not updated
-   5. -- Note: Does not require moving to new HAPI Server.
+   5. -- Note: Did not require moving to new HAPI Server.
 2. **Index-Update-and-Expunge**: This model:
    1. pulls current FHIR resource `.identifier` values (use `_elements` [parameter]({{site.data.fhir.path}}search.html#elements) to limit results to just identifiers, id, status),
    2. When updating the new VIA feed data, remember the  `.identifier` that were refreshed.